You can use Oracle Data Encryption with other Oracle features, such as Oracle Data Guard or Oracle Real Application Clusters.

 For both software keystores and hardware keystores, Oracle Data Guard supports Transparent Data Encryption (TDE).

 If the primary database uses TDE, then each standby database in a Data Guard configuration must have a copy of the encryption keystore from the primary database.
-If the primary database uses TDE, then each standby database in a Data Guard configuration must have an encryption keystore with the keystore from the primary database merged into it.
-If you reset the TDE master encryption key in the primary database, then you must merge the keystore on the primary database that contains the TDE master encryption key to each standby database.
+If you reset the TDE master encryption key in the primary database, then you must copy the keystore from the primary database that contains the TDE master encryption key to each standby database.

 Note the following: